 7. Can Naturopathic Physicians provide the same range of services as an M.D.?

-Thanks to recent changes in BC legislation, NDs can now prescribe prescription drugs as needed, and will soon be able to order laboratory and diagnositc tests.
-Negotiations are on-going with the provincial government to secure rights of referral and hospital privileges.
+Thanks to recent changes in BC legislation, NDs can now prescribe prescription drugs as needed, and will soon be able to order laboratory and diagnostic tests.

 Initial consultations are one hour long.
 They include a thorough case history, physical exam, and any relevant tests.
 Lab work may be required in order to complete the assessment.